isc-projects/stork/doc/dev/ci-images.rst

 Below is the list of changes of CI images for particular tags.
 The image names are the file names of their Dockerfiles.

+**Tag: 6**

+    - ``alpine.Dockerfile``:

+        Introduced in the #1676 ticket to upgrade Go to 1.23.5.
+Python has been upgraded to 3.12 because the 3.11 version is no longer available in the Alpine repository.

 **Tag: 5**

     - ``alpine.Dockerfile``: